WittleWolfie/CharacterOptionsPlus/README.md

     * [Weapon of Awe](https://www.d20pfsrd.com/magic/all-spells/w/weapon-of-awe/)
     * [Wrath](https://www.d20pfsrd.com/magic/all-spells/w/wrath/)

-## Base Game Changes
+## Base Game Changes (Optional)

-* Cone of Cold can replace Icy Prison in the Winter Patron spell list
-* Evasion is available as a Slayer Advanced Talent
 * Classes with Animal Companions get Share Spells
+* Dreadful Carnage requires Furious Focus instead of Dazzling Display
+* Implosion replaces the Tsunami bonus spell granted by the Destruction Domain
+* Only a single Draconic Bloodline can be selected
+* Only a single Elemental Bloodline can be selected
+* The Winter Patron spell list more closely matches the tabletop version

 ## Bug Fixes